FINANCIAL SERVICES

 4. Roll over the funds into an IRA.

-• An indexed annuity is a type of contract that guarantees to pay an interest rate based on the performance of a specific market index, such as the S&P 500.
-It is different from fixed annuities, which offer a fixed rate of interest, and variable annuities, which base their interest rate on a portfolio of securities chosen by the annuity owner.
+- An indexed annuity is a type of contract that guarantees to pay an interest rate based on the performance of a specific market index, such as the S&P 500.
+It differs from fixed annuities, which offer a fixed interest rate, and variable annuities, which base their interest rate on a portfolio of securities the annuity owner chooses.
 Indexed annuities are also known as equity-indexed or fixed-indexed annuities.

-• Term insurance is typically much cheaper than permanent life insurance, such as whole life and universal life.
-The reason behind this is that term insurance is not meant to provide coverage throughout old age, which is when life insurance premiums are the highest.
-Additionally, term life insurance doesn’t accrue any cash value, unlike most types of permanent life insurance.
+- Term insurance is typically much cheaper than permanent life insurance, such as whole and universal life.
+This is because term insurance is not meant to provide coverage throughout old age when life insurance premiums are the highest.
+Additionally, unlike most types of permanent life insurance, term life insurance doesn’t accrue any cash value.

-• Many people have a concerning lack of knowledge about basic financial principles and concepts.
-Due to this, it is important for them to have access to resources and support that can help them make well-informed decisions to address the challenges they face today.
+- Many people have a concerning lack of knowledge about basic financial principles and concepts.
+Due to this, it is essential for them to have access to resources and support that can help them make well-informed decisions to address the challenges they face today.
 It is undeniable that families across all income levels would benefit from preparing for both expected and unexpected financial situations.

-• At some point, many of us realize the importance of planning the hard way.
-Building toward financial freedom can be daunting, and too often, hard work isn’t being met with smart financial choices.
+At some point, many of us realize the importance of planning the hard way.
+Building toward financial freedom can be daunting; too often, hard work isn’t met with intelligent financial choices.
 Now is the perfect moment to experience the MONEY DISCOVERY process.
 The journey begins with a simple conversation about your financial goals.

 Debt